 The Product Life Cycle (PLC)

-Here's a recap of the Product Life Cycle (PLC).
-It is followed by the PLC exercise (below).
+Here’s a recap of the Product Life Cycle (PLC).
+It is followed by the PLC answer (below).

 The need for immediate profit is not a pressure.
 The product is promoted to create awareness.
 If the product has no or few competitors, a skimming price strategy is employed.
 Limited numbers of product are available in few channels of distribution.